Australian Time Zones

 Western Australia had a three year daylight saving trial from 2006 to 2009.
 They voted against daylight saving in 2009 and now maintain Western Standard Time all year round.

-The Northern Territory do not change their clocks.
+The Northern Territory, also in the tropics, do not change their clocks.

 What to do to changeover: